-In addition, SAMHSA's grant recipients must comply with the following funding restrictions:
+In addition, SAMHSA's Joint Adult Drug Courts grant recipients must comply with the following funding restrictions:

-• No more than 20 percent of the total SAMHSA grant award may be used for medicationassisted treatment to pay for medication (e.g., Naltrexone, Disulfiram, Acamprosate Calcium, Buprenorphine) as appropriate when the client has no other source of funds to do so.

-- No more than 20 percent of the total SAMHSA grant award may be used for data collection, performance measurement, and performance assessment. - No more than 15 percent of the total SAMHSA grant award may be used for infrastructure development.
+- No more than 20 percent of the total SAMHSA grant award may be used for medicationassisted treatment to pay for medication (e.g., Injectable Naltrexone, Disulfiram, Acamprosate Calcium, Buprenorphine) as appropriate when the client has no other source of funds to do so. - No more than 20 percent of the total SAMHSA grant award may be used for data collection, performance measurement, and performance assessment. - No more than 15 percent of the total SAMHSA grant award may be used for infrastructure development.
 For examples of allowable infrastructure activities, see the Infrastructure Development section in the Requirements Resource Guide. - No more than 5 percent of SAMHSA grant funds may be used for HIV rapid testing.
-(Note: SAMHSA grant funds may be used to purchase such services from another provider.) - When the tribal, state, county, or local government is the applicant, all grant funds awarded must be dedicated to the individual drug court with the exception of a small set aside, not to exceed 2 percent of the total award, that is permissible to cover the cost of administration and oversight of the grant.
+(Note: SAMHSA grant funds may be used to purchase such services from another provider.) - No more than \$5,000 of SAMHSA grant funds (when no other funds are available) may be used for viral hepatitis (B and C) testing, including purchase of test kits and other required supplies (e.g., gloves, biohazardous waste containers, etc.) and training for staff related to viral hepatitis (B and C) testing. - When the tribal, state, county, or local government is the applicant, all grant funds awarded must be dedicated to the individual drug court with the exception of a small set aside, not to exceed 2 percent of the total award, that is permissible to cover the cost of administration and oversight of the grant.
+This does not refer to the indirect cost rate.